PITTSBURGH -- Getting an eight-run lead by the third inning will help any pitcher, even one who has not won in eight starts.

 Arizona loaded the bases on one-out walks to Prado and Hill around a single by Goldschmidt.

-Gregorius doubled home the first run and Cahill followed with a two-run double, before Prado capped the inning with a three-run home run, his 11th, down the left-field line.
+Gregorius doubled home the first run and Cahill followed with a two-run double before Prado capped the inning with a three-run homer, his 11th home run of the season, down the left-field line.

 Prado has 13 RBIs in his last 10 games.

-Goldschmidt followed Prado's blast with a single, giving Arizona six consecutive hits, which tied the club record.
+Goldschmidt followed Prado's blast with a single, giving Arizona seven consecutive hits, which tied the club record.

-The Pirates cut the deficit to 8-4 in the bottom of the third when Marte hit a solo homer, his 11th, and Alvarez added a three-run blast.
+The Pirates cut the deficit to 8-4 in the bottom of the third when Marte hit his 11th home run of the season and Alvarez added a three-run blast.

 Goldschmidt's home run in the ninth made it a 10-run game.